kokofixcomputers/configurationlib/README.md

 > [!WARNING]
-> Please do note, if you specify the wrong file with the wrong format, it may not load properly or may break your file.
+> Please do note, if you specify the wrong file with the wrong format, it may load incorrectly or may break your file.

 Here is a simple example of the usage of this module: